chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 -Flying Movement: a port of FloatingPawnMovement into the new system.
 Essentially just a basic flying movement system.
 -MockNetworkSimulation: a very basic minimal "simulation" that demonstrates how the system works.
 Not tied to movement or anything physical: just a running counter/sum.

+// ----------------------------------------------------------------------------------------------------------
+// Misc Notes
+// ----------------------------------------------------------------------------------------------------------

+Notes on "State Transitions"
+-Detecting changes to sync/aux state in FinalizeFrame -Can emit events from these transitions
+-Events can't have additional data (thats not in the sync/aux state) -Can't really know for sure if transition "just actually happnened in the simulation" vs "I'm just finding out about it now" -Biggest advantage: "Reliable", doesn't require SimulationTick to run.
+(Interpolated proxies can still use them)

+Notes on "Events" --> NetSimCues

+Basic idea/notes:
+-"Non simulation affecting" events that are emitted during the ::SimulationTick function.
+-Cues are *handled* (by user code) during actor tick.
+Not during ::SimulationTick. (they are queued in a buffer) -Must support arbitrary data payloads.
+E.g, "Impact Velocity" for a "Landed" cue.
+-Fundamentally unreliable: join in progress, relevancy, temporary network disconnect = missed events.
+	-Seriously!
+These events should never be used to "track state" at some higher level.
+Even if simulation code guaruntees 1:1 On/Off events, you may miss them!
+	-Note: see "State transitions" above for how "reliable" events would be done

+Implementation progression:

+0. Niave approach is to let simulation code call directly into user code at anytime to do this stuff Major issue: rollback/resimulate will double play events Interpolating proxies would not invoke because they do not run the simulation

+[+Simple Invocation Suppressiong mechanism/context]
+1. Simplest approach would be "Weak Cues": "Cues don't replicate.
+Are only played on 'latest' simulation ticks (supressed during any rewind/resimulate scope)"
+	This causes/leaves two main issues/needs:
+		A. Interpolating simulated proxies (who don't run TickSimulation) will never invoke these cues.
+			(Note: could just say "yup, thats how it works" and leave replication up to the user at a higher level.
+Not great though!)
+		B. Predicting Client can mispredict: missed events or can play wrong events.
+Won't catch this / don't care.

+[+Cue type traits/policies, build on invocation supression above.
+Cue data doesn't matter yet, just local context and cue type]
+[+Time information passed to cue handler]
+2. Next simplest approach would be to add two more cues types (in addition to "Weak Cues"):
+	A. Replicated, non predicted.
+Always comes from server, never predicted.
+Everyone gets them.
+		-Downside: we won't predict them since we can't guard against double playing yet.
+		-Downside: cues can fire off "in the past" and now we must include time information to Cue handler (let them figure out how to deal with time make up)
+	B. Replicated (to sim proxy only), predicted (by auto proxy only).
+		-Allow auto proxy to treat them as Weak Cues: always play on simulate (not resimulate), always ignore server replication (so, can mispredict)
+		-Sim proxy will have them replicated explicitly

+[+Cue identification/uniqueness function]
+3. Next complicated approach would be to have identifying/uniqueness function to determine cues that were predicted or not.
+"Strong Cues"
+	Keep buffer of last N msecs of cues that were invoked locally.
+	When receiving replicated cues, look for matches that are "close enough" (hard to define!).
+If we already predicted, then ignore from server.
+	+This allows us to combine #2's cue types into a single type: Replicated + predicted (universal) +Can also now invoke while resimulating by checking if a matching cue was already invoked during the original predicted simulate.

+[+Cue rollback/resimulate callbacks]
+4. Final complicated approach: full rollback/resimulate aware cue system Cues are invoked with callbacks that can be subcribed to: Rewind, Resimulate, Confirmed.
+This is the only way to support "undoing" cues.
+	+Allows cues that "didn't actually happen" (mispredict) to be undone.
+	+Allows "all cues" to be undown on rollback and then repredicted during resimulate.
+(How important is this actually given everything else???)
+		-Allows us to "skip" the uniqueness test at the cost of redundantly rolling back -> redoing cues that were not mispredicted